Panasonic G1 Comparison Review

 The Panasonic Lumix DMC-G1 is a mirrorless interchangeable lens camera that was revealed to the public in September 2008 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12 megapixel.

-The Panasonic G1 has a Camera Elo of 1519.
+Is the Panasonic G1 a good camera?
+The G1 has a Camera Elo of 1393.
 This rating puts the G1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the G1 also ranks below average. – Well, the Panasonic G1 is more than 10 years old, and there have been many other good digital cameras released since 2008.
+In terms of its sensor size category (Four Thirds cameras), the G1 also ranks below average. – Well, the Panasonic G1 is more than 12 years old, and there have been many other good digital cameras released since 2008.

 |Mirrorless system camera|

 |ISO 100 - 1 600 (100 - 3 200)|